cuda-api-wrappers

 device

-Definitions and functionality related to CUDA devices (not including the device wrapper type device_t itself)
+Definitions and functionality related to CUDA devices (not including the device wrapper type cuda::device_t itself)

 event

-Definitions and functionality related to CUDA events (not including the event wrapper type event_t itself)
+CUDA timing functionality, via events and their related code (not including the event wrapper type event_t itself)

 outstanding_error